How do insurance coverage limits work?

 Car insurance limits explained

-• $50,000: The maximum coverage limit your insurer will pay for bodily injuries per person
+- $50,000: The maximum amount your insurer will pay for bodily injuries per person.

-• $100,000: The limit your insurer will pay for bodily injuries per accident
+- $100,000: The total amount your insurer will pay for bodily injuries per accident.

-For other types of auto insurance coverages, such as comprehensive car insurance coverage and collision car insurance coverage, your insurance limit is often the cash value of your car, which usually takes into account the vehicle's depreciation.
-Although non-liability coverages aren't typically mandated by states, collision and comprehensive coverage may be required by the lender if you're leasing or financing your vehicle.
+For other types of auto insurance coverages, such as comprehensive car insurance coverage and collision car insurance coverage, your insurance limit is often the actual cash value of your car.

-Learn more about how much car insurance you need.
+Learn how much car insurance you may need.

 Home insurance limits explained